User Manual

 PDF Reflow - Convert PDF to Text

-PDF Reflow feature allows you to extract pure text from a PDF page to view it as a simple TXT file, without left/right scrolling and with the font size of your choice.
+PDF Reflow feature allows you to extract pure text from a PDF page to view it as a simple TXT file, without left-right scrolling, and with a font size of your choice.

-First, transfer a file to GoodReader (see: How To Import Files & Folders), then tap a file name to open it.
+First, transfer a PDF file to GoodReader (see: How To Import Files & Folders), then tap the file name to open it.

 Use all reading techniques that you usually use for reading TXT files, including Autoscroll.

-You can quickly go back to the original PDF page by pressing the back button in the navigation menu.
-For your convenience, we have reserved the same zone of the screen for the same purpose when the navigation menu is off.
-Just tap where the back button is supposed to be, and you`ll get back to the original PDF page.
+You can quickly go back to the original PDF page by pressing the back button on the Navigation Menu.
+For your convenience, we have reserved the same zone of the screen for the same purpose when the Navigation Menu is off.
+Just tap where the back button is supposed to be, and you`ll get back to the original PDF page:

-There are a few options in Application Settings that help break lines correctly depending on a text formatting style:
+There are a few options in PDF Reflow Settings that help break lines correctly depending on a text formatting style.
+(Please see the note below on word and line breaks in PDF files.)

 • Double-break per paragraph.
 Inserts two line-breaks between groups of lines that are distant from each other (considered as paragraphs).
 Treats a group of close lines as a continuous text.
 Useful for book-like or article-like formatting.
 Larger line spacing switch helps to determine which lines are "close" to each other, and which are not.
 Many Asian texts require a larger line spacing option to be on.